 Legality of Common-Law Marriage Before 2019

-Couples who entered into a common-law marriage in South Carolina before July 24, 2019, are considered married by the state and need to file their state and federal tax returns under the status of “Married, Filing Jointly” or “Married, Filing Separately.”
+Because many couples entered into a common-law marriage in South Carolina before July 24, 2019, the state still views them as married, so they can continue to file their state and federal tax returns under the status of “Married, Filing Jointly” or “Married, Filing Separately.”

 Legality of Common-Law Marriage After 2019

-The common-law marriage was abolished by the Supreme Court of South Carolina in the case Stone v.
+The Supreme Court of South Carolina ruled against common-law marriage in the case Stone v.
 Thompson.
 In the ruling, the Court noted that remaining unmarried was increasingly common and that people had as much right to remain unmarried as to get married.

-It also noted that “common-law requirements are a mystery to most,” meaning that many people were unaware of what qualified a couple for a common-law marriage.
+It also noted that most people did not understand the existing common-law marriage requirements, meaning that many people were unaware of what qualified a couple for a common-law marriage.
 In recognition of shifting cultural and societal norms and an attempt to simplify the legal process, the Court ruled that after July 24, 2019, no one in South Carolina could enter into a valid marriage without a license.

 The Court’s ruling also made the process of proving a common-law marriage established prior to July 2019 clearer.

-The Court ruled that there needs to be “clear and convincing evidence” that both parties in a couple intend to be married.
-If one party wants to claim that they are married, they need to present evidence of the fact.
-“Clear and convincing” evidence doesn’t have to be “beyond a reasonable doubt,” but it does need to be more than a preponderance.
+The Court ruled that there needs to be “clear and convincing evidence” that both parties in a couple intend to act as spouses.
+Even if one party wants to claim that they are married, they need to present evidence.
+Some examples of what couples can provide as proof include:

 Consult an Experienced South Carolina Family Law Attorney